zeeeero43/Grema/replit.md

-✓ German localization for review content and timestamps ✓ Comprehensive FAQ section with 6 professional questions and answers ✓ Interactive accordion design with hover animations and gold accents
+✓ German localization for review content and timestamps ✓ Comprehensive FAQ section with 6 professional questions and answers ✓ Interactive accordion design with hover animations and gold accents ✓ Comprehensive 2025-style movement effects with useInView animations ✓ Hero section simplified to single professional image on right side ✓ Complete navigation overhaul with smooth scrolling to all sections ✓ Professional header with all important sections: Services, About, Process, Reviews, Contact ✓ Mobile navigation with auto-close functionality
+✓ All section IDs properly linked to navigation elements

 ## System Architecture